Secure Remote Access Appliance Prerequisites

-This guide walks you through the initial setup and configuration of your BeyondTrust Appliance.
-Should you need any assistance, please contact BeyondTrust Technical Support at beyondtrust.com/docs/index.htm#support.
+This guide walks you through the initial setup and configuration of your Secure Remote Access Appliance.
+Should you need any assistance, please contact BeyondTrust Technical Support at www.beyondtrust.com/support.

-Before starting, it is important to know that until the BeyondTrust Appliance's prerequisites have been met, you will neither be able to reach your appliance directly by its IP address or hostname nor be able to check for updates or use it to provide privileged access.
-The BeyondTrust Appliance requires the following at a minimum:
+Before starting, it is important to know that until the Secure Remote Access Appliance's prerequisites have been met, you will neither be able to reach your appliance directly by its IP address or hostname nor be able to check for updates or use it to provide privileged access.
+The Secure Remote Access Appliance requires the following at a minimum:

 - Two available power outlets